hombremuchacho/docs/source/index.html.md

 # Introduction

-Turnstyle's APIs provide access to the same data and metrics available on our dashboard through programmatic means.
+Yelp WiFi's Turnstyle APIs provide access to the same data and metrics available on our dashboard through programmatic means.
 This is a living document so please be sure to check back frequently for updates.
-Our APIs are *only* available to active Turnstyle customers.
+Our APIs are *only* available to active Yelp WiFi customers.

-If you are interested in purchasing Turnstyle please contact sales@getturnstyle.com
+If you are interested in purchasing Yelp WiFi please contact sales@yelpwifi.com

-If you have questions about our documentation please contact support@getturnstyle.com
+If you have questions about our documentation please contact support@yelpwifi.com

 # Authentication